Choosing the Right Edge: Your Guide to Blademaster Grinding Wheels

 How many pairs of skates can I sharpen?
 That answer depends on the wheel selected and how frequently it's dressed.
 Approximately 200 pairs on average is a conservative answer for all our wheels.
 However to reiterate, this depends on the wheel selected and how frequently it's dressed.

-When is it time to change the wheel?
+When is it time to replace the wheel?
 Depends on whether you have a variable speed finishing head.
 On a Variable speed machine - customers with machines with variable speed finishing heads can use the wheel down to the blotter and still achieve the same cutting pressure and surface finish with a 5” wheel as they do with an 8” wheel.
 Without variable speed machine - customers can use the wheel down to the blotter however it will not cut as quickly.
 This means more passes and the finish is not going to be as nice as on an 8” wheel.
 Typically customers without variable speed finishing heads will stop using a wheel once it gets down to the 6” mark.

 Can you buy grinding wheels in bulk or just individually?
 Yes, we sell wheels individually and by the box also.
 There are 6 wheels in a box.